 Well if you empty the folder, your system would still continue to operate normally.
-But as mentioned, should you at any point of time decide to uninstall/repair/update a program, you would not be able to do so!
+But as mentioned, should you at any point in time decide to uninstall/repair/update a program, you would not be able to do so!

-Therefore, you should not delete files from the Installer folder; at least not manually, as this folder is a cache for installation files and patches (MSP files) and removing these will not let you uninstall, update or repair programs.
-Furthermore, it may even prevent you from applying or removing, updates or patches to software.
+Therefore, you should not delete files from the Installer folder; at least not manually, as this folder is a cache for installation files and patches (MSP files), and removing these will not let you uninstall, update or repair programs.
+Furthermore, it may even prevent you from applying or removing updates, or patches to software.

 Alternatively, you may try and clean out the Installer folder by downloading Windows Installer Cleanup Utility and then running the command: